Ganeshpuri

 Back to the ashram’s courtyard…

-Attentive in her presence, I was aware that I had already had that moment of being blessed by the peacock feathers, and I didn’t need it again.
+Attentive in her presence, like I say, I was aware that I had already had that moment of being blessed by the peacock feathers.
 How much had those feathers seen?
 How many people had they graced?
 I don’t know, perhaps it’s a bit silly even wondering, the thought and question has only just crossed my mind as I write this now.

-As I sat, it was time to enjoy seeing other people’s blessings taking place, to take in the spontaneity and joy of it all, to be part of everything that was happening from just a short distance away, simply to take it all in as much as I could, aware intuitively it would be something I would never experience or ever witness in person again.
+As I sat, it was time for me to take in and enjoy seeing other people’s blessings taking place, to take in the spontaneity and joy of it all, to be part of everything that was happening from just a short distance away, aware intuitively it would be something I would never experience or ever witness in person again.

-Still though, I waited for something, perhaps a non-material spiritual gift for me, perhaps I would have a spiritual experience that I could call my own, yet maybe just being there was enough, and that there was no need to expect that I would receive any more.
+Yet I waited for something, perhaps a non-material spiritual gift for myself, perhaps I would have a spiritual experience that I could call my own, yet maybe just being there was enough, and that there was no need to expect that I would receive any more.
 I was blessed already, that’s how I felt.

 Alert and attentive, my focus went back to what was happening in that setting… “Darshan”, a Hindu word that translates as “the auspicious sight of a deity or holy person”.

 I had forgotten about my wish for something divine to happen for me, thank goodness, it would have only taken away from the whole experience.
-Instead, immersed and enjoying it all, I quietly and respectfully took in the scene, recapturing how it felt for me meeting the guru by seeing others experience it for themselves.
+Instead, immersed and enjoying it all, I quietly and respectfully took in the scene, reliving the feeling of meeting the guru by seeing others experience it for themselves.

 From what I recall photos were not allowed, and smartphones didn’t exist in the early 90’s, thank God!

-Absorbed in the comings and goings, people entering to sit down, to be brought forward to the guru by one of the monks, being introduced to her, others moving to the side having gained fulfilment as they needed it, it was all so fascinating and spontaneous.
+I was absorbed in the comings and goings, people entering to sit down, to be brought forward and introduced to the guru by one of the monks, being introduced to her, others moving to the side having gained fulfilment as they needed it, it was all so fascinating and spontaneous.

 It’s strange yet wonderful to me how an “empty space” in the mind can give room for something truly divine to enter.
 When there is no expectation, something beyond inspiration can take place…